Wangaratta High School

-Wangaratta High School is a secondary education institution in Wangaratta, Victoria, Australia.
+Wangaratta High School is a government secondary school in Wangaratta, Victoria, Australia.
 It was the 2002 winner of the Kool Skools award.
 It has consolidated from three campuses (Ovens College and the Wangaratta HS / GoTAFE Campus), back to one campus in 2014.

-The Senior Years Learning Community, housing students in Years 10 - 12 is a state of the art building powered by geothermal energy.
+The Senior Years Learning Community, housing students in Years 10–12 is a state of the art building powered by geothermal energy.
 It was completed in 2009 along with the refurbishment of the PAC (Performing Arts Centre).
 A new administrative office and Science / Technology and Arts building was completed in 2013.
-The Middle Years Learning Community, housing students in Years 7 - 9 has also been.
+The Middle Years Learning Community, housing students in Years 7–9 has also been.
 Future plans include demolition of the 'old' buildings on the Edwards street site; refurbishment of the current Year 7 Learning Community (old library) into the Wellbeing Precinct as well as a new sports centre and double gym.